perfsonar/docs/install_config_first_time.rst

 Your First Login
 ================
+*These steps apply for perfSONAR Toolkit ISO installation*

 The first time you login to your Toolkit you will be prompted to create a user that can perform administrative actions via the web interface.

 Follow the prompts to complete the process as shown below: